Robert Graham, M.D. — Chairman

 Francine Parker is executive director of the UAW Retiree Medical Benefits Trust.
 The UAW Trust, launched in 2010, administers health care benefits to more than 806,000 retirees and eligible dependents from General Motors, Ford and Chrysler.
 Prior to her role at the the UAW Trust, Ms. Parker served as president and chief executive officer of Health Alliance Plan and senior vice president of insurance-purchaser relations for Henry Ford Health System.

-John C. Rother, J.D. — Board Member
+John Rother, J.D. — Board Member

 Thomas Scully, J.D. – Board Member

 Thomas Scully is a general partner at Welsh, Carson, Anderson & Stowe.
 Prior to joining WCAS, he was the administrator of the Centers for Medicare & Medicaid Services for three years under President George W. Bush and the president and CEO of the Federation of American Hospitals for six years.
-He also served as the deputy assistant to the president and as the associate director of OMB under President George H.W.
+He also served as the deputy assistant to the president and as the associate director of Office of Management and Budget, under President George H.W.
 Bush, and he has practiced law at Alston and Bird; Patton Boggs; and Akin, Gump, Strauss Hauer and Feld.
 Tom received a B.A. from the University of Virginia in 1979 and a J.D. from Catholic University in 1986.

 Kirsten Sloan – Board Member